data-henrik/chatbot-talks/INSTRUCTIONS.md

 6. Name the first dialog node "tell a joke" or "erzähle einen Witz".
 It needs to react to the intent "#joke".
 As response of type Text put in at least two jokes.
 When it is done, the dialog needs to "Jump to" a specific node and respond.
 Select the first node "Welcome" / "Willkommen" as target.
     ![](assets/WAchatbot_dialog_joke.png)

 At this time, you could use the "Try it" button to test that telling a joke works as expected.
+To redo the test, you might need to "Clear" the context and session.

 1. Next, name the second dialog node "wikipedia" and make it react to the intent "#wikipedia".
 Click on the gear icon (customize) and enable slots and webhooks.
 Ignore the warning about the missing webhook URL.